Codecademy/docs/content/cpp/concepts/classes/classes.md

 ---
-Title: 'Classes'
+Title: "Classes"
-Description: 'A C++ class is a user-defined data type that encapsulates information and behavior about an object.
+Description: "A C++ class is a user-defined data type that encapsulates information and behavior about an object.
 It serves as a blueprint for future inherited classes.
-A class is comprised of class members which includes attributes and methods.'
+A class is comprised of class members which includes attributes and methods."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Objects'
+  - "Objects"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 In C++, a **class** is a user-defined data type that encapsulates information and behavior about an object.
 It serves as a blueprint for future inherited classes.